 Dr. Lam’s research interests include cardiac regeneration, cardiomyocyte proliferation, and the cell cycle.
 Dr. Lam is interested in finding strategies to coax rarely dividing cardiomyocytes to proliferate to help regenerate the heart after injury.
 In addition, he is developing protocols to measure cardiomyocyte proliferation.
 His investigations have resulted in several publications in peer-reviewed journals and contributions to two book chapters.

-He serves on the editorial board of Frontiers in Physiology and is an ad hoc reviewer for Frontiers in Physiology and Scientifit Reports.
+Dr. Lam serves on the editorial board of Frontiers in Physiology and is an ad hoc reviewer for Frontiers in Physiology and Scientific Reports.

-Outside the lab, Dr. Lam enjoys experimenting with his cooking (but without measuring ingredients accurately), food, coffee, travel and exercising.
+Outside the lab, Dr. Lam enjoys experimenting with his cooking, food, coffee, traveling, and exercising.

 - Cardiac Regeneration

 - Mechanism of Eccentric Cardiomyocyte Hypertrophy Secondary to Severe Mitral Regurgitation.

 - Li S, Nguyen NUN, Xiao F, Menendez-Montes I, Nakada Y, Tan WLW, Anene-Nzelu CG, Foo RS, Thet S, Cardoso AC, Wang P, Elhelaly WM, Lam NT, Pereira AHM, Hill JA, Sadek HA, Circulation 2020 Jun 141 22 1787-1799